bmcgeehan/Malicious-File/README.md

-# RNA
+#
-Project for Methods III focusing on feature selection.
+Project for Methods III focusing on determining viruses from a data set on uci repository.